-All courses required for the Early Childhood/ Elementary Preservice Program (p.
-71), except courses determined by the advisor and program director, depending on when during the year the candidate and advisor decide that the candidate will not complete the M.A.T. program leading to a recommendation for an Oregon Initial Teaching License.
+All courses required for an M.A.T. program with Early Childhood/Elementary (p.
+78) authorization, except courses determined by the advisor and program director, depending on when during the year the candidate and advisor decide that the candidate will not complete the M.A.T. program leading to a recommendation for an Oregon Initial I Teaching License.
 At a minimum the candidate will have four semester hours of field experience replaced by the following two courses:

-ED 500 Educational Research 2 ED 509 Master's Project Seminar (if a work sample has not been successfully completed) 2
+ED 500 Educational Research 3

+ED 509 Master's Project Seminar (if a work 2

+sample has not been successfully completed)